priya-gitTest/Python-Packaging-with-Pixi/episodes/why_pixi.md

 ## Multi-environment support

-You can specify the installation of certain tools and packages specific to a particular OS or environmentsl like ( dev, test prod) etc.
+You can specify the installation of certain tools and packages specific to a particular OS [Windows, MacOS, Linux] or environmentsl like ( dev, test prod) etc.